bertmelis/bertmelis.github.io/_posts/2022-12-10-1-Jellyfin-hardware-transcoding.md

 ## Enable hardware transcoding

-As soon as I [enabled hardware transcoding](https://jellyfin.org/docs/general/administration/hardware-acceleration), my (old) telefision refused to play the 4k movies.
-"This file is not supported" it said.
+As soon as I [enabled hardware transcoding](https://jellyfin.org/docs/general/administration/hardware-acceleration), my (old) television refused to play the 4k movies.
+"This file is not supported", it said.

 I had set the hardware acceleration to "Intel Quicksync (QSV)".
 After all, Intel itself says [on their website](https://www.intel.com/content/www/us/en/products/sku/128989/intel-celeron-j4105-processor-4m-cache-up-to-2-50-ghz/specifications.html) that the processor supports it.